-Tao-Ming Cheng, Hsing-Yu Hou\, Dinesh Chandra Agrawal\,
+Tao-Ming Cheng1, Hsing-Yu Hou2, Dinesh Chandra Agrawal1,

-Sung-Chi Hsu, Hsien-Tang Wu
+Sung-Chi Hsu1, Hsien-Tang Wu1

-Chaoyang University of Technology, Taichung, Taiwan, National Taichung University of Science and Technology, Taichung, Taiwan \Corresponding Authors
+1Chaoyang University of Technology, Taichung, Taiwan, 2National Taichung University of Science and Technology, Taichung, Taiwan Corresponding Authors

 Teachers constitute a vital part of an educational institution.
 A typical university world over consists of teachers mainly engaged in activities of teaching, research, and administration (service).
-However, not all teachers are efficient enough to perform all three activities in equal measures.
-It creates an imbalance and leads to differences in their performances and, in turn, affects their promotion.
+However, not all teachers are efficient enough to perform in all three activities in equal measures.
+It creates an imbalance and leads to differences in their performances and, in turn, affect their promotion.
 In the last decade, teachers in the case university, who outperformed in research got priority in promotion compared to others.
 It created disparities in promotion avenues among the teachers.
 Therefore, the question before the Management was how to overcome this imbalance and develop measures appropriate for all teachers.
 The present study attempts to diagnose the categories/clusters of teachers in a case university and devise suitable evaluation measures for their promotion.
 We linked data on teachers' evaluation of activities related to teaching, research, and administration.
 Records of 343 teachers were analyzed.
 Basic statistical analysis, ANOVA, correlation, and C5 decision tree were carried out.
 Teachers' teaching evaluation scores varied significantly by gender and had a positive relationship with research, service, and students' performance.
-Concerning the professional title, 70% of teachers (lecturers, assistants, or associate professors) belonged to the teaching group, and merely 3% of faculties in this group got promotions in the last eight years.
+Concerning the professional title, 70% of teachers (lecturers, assistant, or associate professor) belonged to the teaching group, and merely 3% of faculties in this group got promotions in the last eight years.
 Thus, the case university needed to devise appropriate measures to improve the odds of promotion of teachers in this group.
 The present study dwells on these aspects and discusses certain measures for adoption.